rhboot/shim/SBAT.md

 those products from booting on a UEFI Secure Boot enabled system.
 However a product made up of GRUB and a closed source kernel is just as conceivable.
 In that case the kernel version may never move forward once the product reaches its end of support.
-Therefor it is recommended that the product-specific generation number be incremented past the latest one shown in any binary for that product, effectively disabling that product on UEFI Secure Boot enabled systems.
+Therefore it is recommended that the product-specific generation number be incremented past the latest one shown in any binary for that product, effectively disabling that product on UEFI Secure Boot enabled systems.